RoryHiggins/JE/README.md

 # - RELEASE - all optimizations, no logging, no debug symbols.  for releases
 # - PROFILED - release build with enough extra information to generate a profile with gprof
 # - DEVELOPMENT (default) - optimized for compile-time, minimal logging
-# - DEBUG - optimized for debugging with gdb.  some extra logging enabled
+# - DEBUG - optimized for debugging.  extra static analysis tools enabled, extra gdb debugging info, and verbose logging
-# - TRACE - debug build with some extremely verbose logging enabled
+# - TRACE - debug build with extremely verbose logging enabled

 # run game with client running in gdb.  for debugging the client
 make run_debugger

 # create a fully packaged release.tar.gz which can be delivered standalone
-make release GAME=apps/game
+make release APP=apps/game

 # generate a performance profile using gprof.  build with TARGET=PROFILED, run game, then run this command
 make profile